 Major health problems

-As in the case of the standard German shepherd dog, hip and elbow dysplasia are usually the main health problems that the shepherd Alsatian may present, in addition to a few recorded cases of arthritis.
+As in the case of the standard long hair German shepherd dog, hip and elbow dysplasia are usually the main health problems that the shepherd Alsatian may present, in addition to a few recorded cases of arthritis.

 Reducing the risk of these diseases will depend entirely on the care they receive from their owners.